Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

-In this section we give a process for transforming a finger first loop $(\mF,\mW)$ that is not IA to one $(\mF, \mW_1)$ that is IA.
+In this section we give a process for transforming the finger/Whitney system $(\mF,\mW)\notin$ IA to one $(\mF, \mW_1)\in$ IA.
 Here we require that the elements of $\mW$ are ordered.
-While there are many ways to carry this process out, Proposition \ref{switch invariance}, the main result of this section, asserts that each gives the same $I(\mF, \mW_1)$ value denoted $I(\mF,\mW)$.
-The next section will show that $I(\mF,\mW)$ is independent of the $\mW$-ordering and $I(\mF,\mW)=I(\mW,\mF)$.
-We start by giving a criterion for recognizing when two IA loops produce the same $I$-value.
+While there are many ways to carry this process out, Proposition \ref{switch invariance}, the main result of this section, asserts that each gives the same $\I(\mF, \mW_1)$ value denoted $\I(\mF,\mW)$.
+We start by giving a criterion for recognizing when $(\mF_i,\mW_i)\in$ IA, $i=1,2$ produce the same $\I$-value when transformed to an $EA$ pair by disc slide sequences.

 \begin{definition} We say that the sets $\mW, \mW'$ of Whitney discs for $R$ and $ G$ \emph{similarly match} if there is a 1-1 correspondence such that if $w\in \mW$, then the corresponding $w'\in \mW'$ pairs the same points of $R\cap G$.
 Here both $\mW,\mW'$ can be sets of Whitney discs or finger discs or one set of each.
 More generally two Whitney discs are \emph{matched} if they cancel the same points of $R\cap G$. \end{definition}